 This activity already started at month 2 from the beginning of EGI-Engage project (M2) with a few technical discussions and a face-to-face meeting at M4.
 Some technical aspects have been identified.
 The focus is to interoperate authorization.
 Interoperating Authentication is out of scope but could be layered on interoperable identity services provided by EGI.eu and Compute Canada once they exist.

 EGI FedCloud and CANFAR use X.509 certificate to identify users and to delegate user credential when using services.
-CANFAR users are also registered to a Group Management Service (GMS) that is charge of authorization procedures.
+CANFAR users are also registered to a Group Management Service (GMS) that is in charge of authorization procedures.
 GMS is queried by CANFAR services to verify user capabilities and capacities.
 The focus of AAI roadmap is to implement an interoperable GMS service on top of the EGI FedCloud at INAF and to achieve group membership resolution from CANFAR to EGI GMS.
 We will analyse the use of VOMS as a backend for EGI GMS taking into account GMS requirements in terms of capabilities and flexibility.

 CANFAR will implement VOMS extensions on the Credential Delegation protocol [R4] to achieve VO membership resolution from EGI FedCloud to CANFAR storage and computing services